Elspex/skidfest/README.md

 > **What do I do if the cheat stops working?**

-Message [FRST] Elspex#0001 on Discord if the game is updated.
+Message Mowu#1167 on Discord if the game is updated.
 Wait until a new commit is pushed.

 > **This feature isn't working for me!**